microprediction/precise/LITERATURE.md

 and equally-weighted portfolios and might be considered a good trade-o between those two approaches in terms of absolute level of risk, risk budgeting and diversication.

+## High Performance Cholesky and Symmetric Indefinite Factorizations with Applications [pdf](https://www.maths.ed.ac.uk/sites/default/files/atoms/files/hogg.pdf)
+Jonathan David Hogg

+The process of factorizing a symmetric matrix using the Cholesky (LLT) or indefinite (LDLT) factorization of A allows the efficient solution of systems Ax = b when A is symmetric.
+This thesis describes the development of new serial and parallel techniques for this problem and demonstrates them in the setting of interior point methods.
+In serial, the effects of various scalings are reported, and a fast and robust mixed precision sparse solver is developed.
+In parallel, DAG-driven dense and sparse factorizations are developed for the positive definite case.
+These achieve performance comparable with other world-leading implementations using a novel algorithm in the same family as those given by Buttari et al. for the dense problem.
+Performance of these techniques in the context of an interior point method is assessed.

 ## Improved iterative methods for solving risk parity portfolio [pdf](https://www.emerald.com/insight/content/doi/10.1108/JDQS-12-2021-0031/full/pdf?title=improved-iterative-methods-for-solving-risk-parity-portfolio)
 Jaehyuk Choi and Rong Chen